New Right (Israel): History

 Prior to the 2020 Israeli legislative election, the New Right entered talks with the New Liberal Party for an electoral alliance.
 Bennett subsequently approached Zehut leader Moshe Feiglin for an alliance, although Feiglin declined the offer.
 On 14 January 2020, the New Right announced it had formed an electoral alliance with Tkuma.
 The party reformed the Yamina alliance on 15 January, with The Jewish Home and Tkuma again joining.
 Bennett rejected the prospect of expanding the alliance to include Otzma Yehudit, despite pressure from Netanyahu.
 On 22 April, it was reported that Bennett was now "considering all options" for Yamina's political future, including departing from Netanyahu's government, which had just agreed to form a joint government with leader of the opposition Blue and White party Benny Gantz, and joining the opposition.
 Bennett was said to be unhappy with the new coalition government's decision to hold back on the issue of judicial reform.
 On 14 May, The Jewish Home's only Knesset member, Rafi Peretz ended his status as a member of Yamina, and agreed to join Netanyahu's new government as well.
 On 15 May, the New Right, along with Tkuma, split with Netanyahu and made the Yamina alliance a member of the opposition.
-On 17 May, Bennett met with Gantz, who also succeeded him as Defence Minister, and declared that both Yamina parties were now "head held high" members of the opposition.
+On 17 May, Bennett met with Gantz, who also succeeded him as defence minister, and declared that both Yamina parties were now "head held high" members of the opposition.

 On 9 May 2021, it was reported that Bennett and Yesh Atid leader Yair Lapid had made major headway in the coalition talks for forming a new Israeli government.
 On 30 May, going against their constituents' will, all but one Yamina MK agreed to back joining a coalition government with Lapid.

+Yamina and the Jewish Home agreed to run on a joint list in September 2022 ahead of the 2022 Israeli legislative election.
+However, the party did not make it past the electoral threshold.

 Platform

-The New Right platform, as detailed by its website, is:
+The New Right platform, as detailed by its website, was: